briansworth/briansworth.github.io/_posts/2019-1-5-PowerShell-SCCM-Offline-PreRequisites-Install.md

   the script will not install .Net Framework 3.5, but it will notify us if it is not installed so we can manually install it later.
-  The -restart switch will restart the computer after completing the install.
-  The script will give a 10 second countdown so you can abort with Ctrl + C as required.
 </p>

 ### What is Left